GRX-Q - Differential pressure method

 • machined inlet cone

-The shape and location of the pressure tapping points is defined for each of the three versions.
+The shape and position of the pressure tapping points are specified for each of the three versions.
 An opening angle of 21° ± 1° is specified for the inlet cone.
-The diffuser may have a total opening angle of between 7° and 15° (see Fig. 2-11), but it is recommended to select a diffuser total opening angle of between 7° and 8°, otherwise flow separation will occur [DIN EN ISO 5167-4].
+The diffuser may have a total opening angle between 7° and 15° (see Fig. 2-11), but it is recommended to select a diffuser total opening angle between 7° and 8°, as otherwise flow separation will occur [DIN EN ISO 5167-4].
 The classic Venturi tube may be shortened.
-Please note that the diffuser section may be shortened by up to 35% of its length at the end.
-Within this range there is no significant change in pressure loss.
+It should be noted that the diffuser section may be shortened by up to 35 % of its length at the end.
+Within this range, there is no significant change in the pressure loss.

 Cooling during grinding

-Grinding generates a great deal of heat, which occurs due to friction caused by the process.
+A great deal of heat is generated during grinding due to process-related friction.
 This heat must be reliably dissipated, which is why grinding processes require reliable cooling.
-You can read here what is important.
+You can read about what is important here.

 Click here for the article

 The volumetric measuring method is based on the measurement of partial quantities of a medium to be measured.
-The medium passing through a defined measuring chamber or via an analogous rotation of measuring blades is added up.
+The medium flowing through a defined measuring chamber or via an analog rotation of measuring vanes is added up.

 Click here for the article